 The Farm

-Morgan Creek Farms started in 2016 as a way to bring new life to a 3rd generation family farm.
-We strive to provide our local community with access to sustainably produced meat and provide an alternative to the large scale, commercially produced products found in the big box stores.
+Morgan Creek Farms is a small, sustainable meat and vegetable farm in Quakertown, PA.
+3rd generation husband-and-wife duo, Adam and Steph, co-own and operate the farm, producing organically grown vegetables and pasture raised heritage pork.
+MCF strives to provide its local community with access to quality food, and to provide an alternative to the large scale, commercially produced products found in the big box stores.

 What We Do

 All livestock are raised on pasture year-round, and cared for with high standards for animal welfare.
-We run a “farrow-to-finish” (birthing to butcher) hog operation, and raise steers from calf-age.
-No antibiotics, growth hormones, or any other synthetic treatments are administered, unless a life is at risk otherwise.
-All animal feed and bedding is made on-site—non-GMO small grains are grown on-site, and organically grown soybeans are locally sourced; all hay and straw is grown and made on-site.
+All breeding stock live on-site and all breeding occurs naturally.
+Only a custom blend of organic, non-GMO grains are fed, and no antibiotics, growth hormones, or any other synthetic treatments are administered, unless a life is at risk otherwise.
 We offer a range of products from various retail meat products, to ½ and whole hogs and live piglets when available.

-Our vegetable operation primarily serves our CSA program, a seasonal weekly subscription to the farm.
-We will also be offering retail sales of vegetables this coming growing season!
-All vegetables are grown organically, without chemical pesticides, herbicides, or fertilizers on a ½ acre.
+Our vegetable operation primarily serves our CSA program, a seasonal 22-week subscription to the farm.
+We also offer retail sales of vegetables throughout the growing season.
+All vegetables are grown organically, without chemical pesticides, herbicides, or fertilizers on a ¾ acre.
 We employ crop rotation and cover cropping practices to help manage pest and disease pressures, and to continue building healthier soil.

 We also offer the farm property as a venue for weddings and events.
-An idyllic property, isolated from all the hustle and bustle but conveniently located just 45 minutes from Philadelphia and 1 ½ hours from New York City, that offers both indoor and outdoor space for activity, including a pond for swimming.
-The 18th-century built stone bank barn holds an indoor stage and gathering or dining space, as well as an outdoor stage.
-We can also help with coordinating any other aspects of your event, including but not limited to, purveyance of contracted hires (e.g. food, photography, music, tent, etc.), production needs (e.g., sound/lighting, deco, etc.), and general guidance.
+An idyllic property, isolated from all the hustle and bustle but conveniently located just 45 minutes from Philadelphia and 1 ½ hours from New York City, that offers both indoor and outdoor space for activity.
+The 18th-century stone bank barn holds an indoor stage with gathering and dining space, as well as an outdoor stage.
+Cool off by the pond, say hi to the piggies, and explore a network of walking trails that weave along Morgan Creek and cut through established hickory groves.
+Several beautiful options for your ceremony site are available—maybe a treehouse in an enchanted forest is your vibe?

 Why We Do It